 The piece then goes on to name a dozen stocks that might make a good portfolio.
-Included are some of the best investments of the past few decades.
-Disney, McDonald’s, Nike and PepsiCo are the ones that jump out straight away.
-I mean you know before running numbers that these four alone would have made you seriously wealthy.
+Included are some of the best investments of the past few decades – with Disney, McDonald’s, Nike and PepsiCo the ones that jump out straight away.
+I mean, you know before running numbers that these four alone would have made you seriously wealthy.

-Other names on there include Gap and Mattel, both of which are still chugging along as independent companies.
+Other names on the list include Gap and Mattel, both of which still chug along as independent companies.
 Paramount Pictures made the list but was acquired by Viacom in 1994.
 Food company Quaker Oats, which was purchased by PepsiCo in 2001, is also on there.
 The other four are Toys ‘R’ Us, Stride Rite, Sara Lee Corporation and Rubbermaid.

-As it happens it did pretty well.
+As it happens, it did pretty well.
 Take McDonald’s for example, which made the list at $46 per share.
-In the years that followed the company split its stock twice, each time creating two new shares for every original one.
+The company split its stock twice in the years that followed, each time creating two new shares for every original one.
 Adjusting for these splits gives us an initial share price of around $11.50 in today’s terms.
-With $10,000 you were able to purchase 870 of these split adjusted shares.
+Armed with $10k, you were able to purchase 870 of these split adjusted shares.

 These days McDonald’s shares are changing hands for around $160 each.
-In addition they have also pumped out a small fortune in dividend payments over that period (roughly $35 per share to be more precise).
-In total, and this assumes the cash dividends just piled up in a checking account somewhere, that position would have returned just under $170,000 at the time of writing.
+In addition, they have also pumped out a small fortune in dividend payments over that period (roughly $35 per share to be more precise).
+In total, and this assumes the cash dividends just piled up in a checking account somewhere, that position would have returned just under $170k at the time of writing.

 Next up we have Nike and PepsiCo.
 Let’s start with the former, which in December of 1992 was trading at $55 per share.
 Nike has split its stock five times since then – in 1995, 1996, 2007, 2012 and 2015 – with each split resulting in two new shares for each original one.
-Adjusting for these splits means that your initial share price was just $1.70.
+Adjusting for these splits puts the initial share price at just $1.70.
 That would have netted your around 5,880 shares.
 Today, Nike trades at around $77 per share.
-It has also paid out around $5.50 per share in cumulative dividend payments, making the total return on that position nearly $500,000 as I write.
+It has also paid out around $5.50 per share in cumulative dividend payments, making the total return on that position nearly $500k as I write.

 What about PepsiCo?
 Well, you picked up the stock at the end of 1992 for $17 in split adjusted terms.
-Today it trades at around $115.
-In addition you got around $32 per share in cumulative dividend payments.
-The total return works out to $85,000.
+It trades for around $115 today.
+In addition, you got around $32 per share in cumulative dividend payments.
+The total return therefore works out to $85k.
 PepsiCo has done some other things during that time as well.
 For instance, in late-1997 it spun off its restaurant assets – which included KFC and Taco Bell – into a company now called Yum!
 Brands.
 You got one share in this new company for every ten shares of PepsiCo common stock owned in 1997.
-Now, since 1997 Yum!
-Brands stock has compounded away at a rate of around 15% per annum.
-If my math is correct then that position would be worth around $21,500 to you right now.
+Now, since 1997 Yum! stock has compounded away at a rate of around 15% per annum.
+If my math is correct then that position would be worth around $21k to you right now.

-That said there are two things I like most about this case study.
-Firstly, another example that the consumer space is relatively stodgy.
-Of the twelve stocks listed I think only Toys ‘R’ Us has gone completely bust, and even in that case you would have salvaged something due to the 2005 takeover.
-Secondly, big winners can more than make up for big losers.
-I mean even the position in PepsiCo – which was still a very stodgy blue chip stock back in 1992 – was a ten-bagger after taking into account the Yum!
-Brands spin-off.
+That said, there are two things I like most about this case study.
+First, it is another example that the consumer space is relatively stodgy.
+Of the twelve stocks listed, I think only Toys ‘R’ Us has gone completely bust, and even in that case you would have salvaged something due to the 2005 takeover.
+Second, big winners can more than make up for big losers.
+Even the position in PepsiCo – which was still a very stodgy blue chip stock back in 1992 – was a ten-bagger after taking into account the Yum! spin-off.
 As I concluded at the end of the last piece: some food for thought next time you’re tempted to dump a stock because it had a poor quarter.